Who is Lummi Nation and why are they doing this?

 Answer: Lummi Nation is committed to working across borders, and to a spirit of peace and collaboration.
 We regularly work with other Tribal and First Nations.
 We’re also working on this issue with a number of individuals and organizations, including the Sierra Club, The Orca Network, Stand.earth and the Center for Whale Research.
 Actor Adam Beach, his filmmaker wife Summer Tiger, filmmakers Dennie Gordon and Geoff Schaaf, artist John Ritter (who created our iconic poster/web image!) the Blackhawk Singers, master carver Jewell James and the House of Tears Carvers, and other artists are actively supporting this vision with their time, energy, and work.
 You, too, belong to our strategic alliance by your willingness to learn about Tokitae, and to support this effort, whether by love, money, or simply spreading the word.

-Some of our valued allies in our effort to bring Lolita/Tokitae home include other Tribes, the Orca Network, the Sierra Club, the Center for Whale Research, Stand.earth, Pyramid Communications, Zakarin-Martinez PR, non-profit organizations, governmental agencies, philanthropists and concerned citizens.
 Please join us!
-Your tax-deductible donations will directly fund a comprehensive plan for Tokitae’s transport, rehabilitation, and safe home back in her natal waters.
+Some of our valued allies include other Tribes, the Orca Network, the Sierra Club, the Center for Whale Research, Stand.earth, Pyramid Communications, Zakarin-Martinez PR, non-profit organizations, governmental agencies, philanthropists and concerned citizens.
+Your tax-deductible donations will directly fund our efforts to repatriate Tokitae, advocate for our qwe 'lhol mechen, replenish salmon runs, and defend the sanctity of the Salish Sea.
 Your love will help spread our message.
 Hy’shqe!